nidhi17/HTML-CSS-Clock/README.md

 HTML-CSS-Clock
 ==============
-Made from Css.

-No javascript file present.
+This repositiory contains no javascript file.